TN 38 (09-22)

 • SSA-634, Request for Change in Overpayment Recovery Rate

-NOTE: If the person has a fraud conviction related to this overpayment do not take an SSA-632.
-The overpaid person is not eligible for waiver of recovery.
+NOTE: If the overpaid individual has a fraud conviction related to this overpayment the overpaid individual is not eligible for waiver of recovery.

-2. Waivers requested from an overpaid person living outside the United States
+2. Waivers requested from an overpaid individual living outside the United States

-If the person requesting a waiver does not live in the United States, obtain an SSA-632-BK and ask the person to show the value of the assets, income, expenses, etc. in local currency.
+If the overpaid individual does not live in the United States, obtain an SSA-632-BK and ask the individual to show the value of their and any household family members' resources, monthly income, and monthly expenses in local currency.
 After receiving the completed form, use the Treasury Reporting Rates of Exchange tables to convert the foreign currency to U.S. dollar amounts and specify the type of currency involved.
+For the definition of household family members, see GN 02250.100B1.

-NOTE: The law does not allow us to collect an authorization for family members; therefore, inform the overpaid person that he or she must send the financial account information for family members.
+NOTE: The law does not allow us to collect an authorization for household family members.
+Inform the overpaid individual that they must send the financial account information for household family members.

-Inform the person that the supporting documents should be no older than 3 months from the date of the waiver request and he or she must submit the documents within 30 days of requesting a waiver.
-If the person notifies you that he or she is actively trying to obtain the supporting documents and needs additional time, allow him or her the additional time.
-If the person has not provided the documents within 30 days or he or she has not notified you that he or she needs additional time, you are unable to grant the waiver under the defeats the purpose waiver provision.
-If the person does not qualify for a waiver under other waiver provisions, you cannot approve the waiver.
-Notify the person with the appropriate notice found in, GN 02250.370.
+The supporting documents should be no older than 3 months from the date that we receive the waiver request.
+If the individual notifies you that they are actively trying to obtain the supporting documents and needs additional time, allow them the additional time.
+If the individual has not provided the documents within 30 days or they have not notified you that they need additional time, you are unable to approve the waiver under the defeats the purpose waiver provision.
+If the overpaid individual does not qualify for a waiver under other waiver provisions, you cannot approve the waiver.
+Notify the individual with the appropriate notice found in, GN 02250.370.
 Process the waiver determination following the instructions in GN 02270.000 and GN 02250.315.

 4. Possible leads for non-waiver issues

-When interviewing the person requesting a waiver, be alert for non-waiver related evidence that may require additional development, such as the person has wages on the SSA-632 when we did not know the person was working.
+When interviewing the individual requesting a waiver, be alert for non-waiver related evidence that may require additional development, such as the individual has wages on the SSA-632 when we did not know the individual was working.
 Take the appropriate action, if necessary.
 Include all development on the non-waiver issue in the waiver documentation.

 5. Storing the SSA-632 form and supporting documents